-At developing and expanding levels students continue to work on the skills laid out in the entering and beginning levels.
-In addition, they read English literature, write essays, learn idiomatic English, as well as prepare oral and written reports.
-Bridging students build on the skills referred to in the beginning, developing and expanding courses and read and discuss American/British literature, write more extensively, develop public speaking skills, and prepare for the Test of English as a Foreign Language (TOEFL) examination.
+At the Intermediate level, students continue to work on the four domains: listening, speaking, reading, and writing.
+In addition, they read English literature, write essays, learn idiomatic English, and prepare oral and written reports.
+Students build on skills related to reading and discussing American/British literature, writing more extensively, developing public speaking skills, and preparing for the WIDA ACCESS English Language Proficiency Test and the state-mandated Keystone English test.